 How is it Administered?

 Your medication will be given by injection into a vein (intravenous or IV), usually in your arm, wrist, hand or chest.

 How Does it Work?

 Paclitaxel is in a class of drugs known as taxanes or plant alkaloids.
+Many chemo medications identify and attack cancer cells because they reproduce quickly.
 Taxanes interfere with reproduction.
-If the cells are unable to multiply, they die.
-The faster cells are reproducing, the more likely it is that chemotherapy will damage/kill the cells.
-Since there are cells in the body that naturally reproduce quickly, these cells are the most likely to be damaged by chemotherapy.
+If the cancer cells are unable to multiply, they die.
+Some cells in your body normally reproduce quickly and they are likely to be damaged/destroyed by chemo.
 These normal cells will eventually grow back and be healthy.
-During treatment, however, you may have side effects from chemo’s effects on the cells lining your digestive tract, your hair follicles, and in your bone marrow.
+During treatment, however, you may experience side effects from chemo’s effects on these cells.